MysteryPancake/Houdini-OpenCL/README.md

 - [OpenCL COP for VEX Users](https://www.sidefx.com/tutorials/opencl-cop-for-vex-users/)
 - [OpenCL Masterclass (old but functional)](https://www.sidefx.com/tutorials/houdini-165-masterclass-opencl/)

+There's also lots of embedded OpenCL code within solvers and Copernicus.

-Another place to look is Copernicus.
-Some Copernicus nodes contain OpenCL nodes with embedded code inside them.
+- Copernicus nodes like Dilate Erode contain OpenCL nodes with embedded code inside them.

-Though it's uncommon, some solvers like the Ripple Solver contain OpenCL nodes with embedded code inside them.
+- Solver nodes like the Ripple Solver contain OpenCL nodes with embedded code inside them.

 I'm also working on [a solver written in OpenCL](https://github.com/MysteryPancake/Houdini-VBD).
-The code is in the `ocl` folder on that page.
+The code is in the `ocl` folder.